Assumption College of Davao

-The Assumption College of Davao also referred to by its acronym ACD is a private Catholic basic and higher education institution run by the Missionaries of the Assumption in Davao City, Philippines.
+The Assumption College of Davao, also referred to by its acronym ACD, is a private Catholic basic and higher education institution run by the Missionaries of the Assumption in Davao City, Philippines.
 It was established by the Daughters of Mary of the Assumption (FMA) in 1958.
 Formerly named the Assumption School of Davao (ASD), it was renamed the Assumption College of Davao (ACD) in 1998 on its 40th anniversary.

 History

-When the local church of Davao was starting to rebuild and reorganize after the Second World War, Archbishop Clovis Thibault wanted the religious groups to take part in the reconstruction by establishing centers of learning in the archdiocese that would offer solid and formal education to children from all walks of life.
+When the local church of Davao was starting to rebuild and reorganize after the Second World War, Archbishop Clovis Thibault wanted the religious groups to take part in the reconstruction by establishing centers of learning in the archdiocese that would offer solid and formal education for children from all walks of life.

-Acting on this invitation, two members of the Daughters of Mary of the Assumption or F.M.A., Sr. Elodie Marie Richard (Mother del Annunciation) and Sr. Oveline Doucet (Sr. Gaetace) of Campbellton, New Brunswick, Canada came over.
-In obedience to their charism of the preferential option for the marginalized poor, the first school that the FMA organized after their arrival in 1954 was the Assumption School of Nabunturan in Davao de Oro Province.
+Acting on this invitation, two members of the Daughters of Mary of the Assumption or F.M.A., Sr. Elodie Marie Richard (Mother del Annunciation), and Sr. Oveline Doucet (Sr. Gaetace) of Campbellton, New Brunswick, Canada came over.
+In obedience to their charism of the preferential option for the marginalized poor, the first school the FMA organized after their arrival in 1954 was the Assumption School of Nabunturan in Davao de Oro Province.
 Later, it was renamed Assumption College of Nabunturan.

 In 1958, on an "open, swampy and desolate" parcel of land in the suburb community of Agdao, the F.M.A. opened a city-based school, the Assumption Academy of Davao.
-The academy started its operation as an exclusive school for girls with elementary and high school departments.
-At the opening of classes, it registered a total of 170 enrollees, consisting of 84 elementary pupils and 86 high school students.
-The elementary offered only Grades I, V and VI with one section in each level.
+The academy started as an exclusive school for girls with elementary and high school departments.
+At the opening of classes, it registered 170 enrollees, consisting of 84 elementary pupils and 86 high school students.
+The elementary offered only Grades I, V and VI, with one section in each level.
 The succeeding years saw the expansion of its curricular offering to several levels of learning to meet the needs of the youth and the community.
 Soon after, it was granted permission by the Ministry of Education, Culture and Sports to open the college department in 1961.
-The college started with forty-four (44) students who enrolled in the first year level.
-However, barely twelve years later it had to be phased out due to lack of teachers holding master's degrees, among other reasons.
-In 1964, it started accepting boys in the elementary.
-Three years later the kindergarten program was offered.
-In the next seventeen years, it had become a co-educational institution with students belonging to different social strata.
-Thus, additional structures had to be constructed such as the gymnasium.
+The college started with 44 students who enrolled in the first year level.
+However, barely twelve years later, it had to be phased out due to a lack of teachers holding master's degrees, among other reasons.
+In 1964, it started accepting boys in elementary.
+Three years later, the kindergarten program was offered.
+In the next seventeen years, it became a co-educational institution with students from different social strata.
+Thus, additional structures had to be constructed, such as the gymnasium.
 In 1976, the three-storey concrete building for the grade school was erected.
-Soon after, another two-storey edifice which housed the high school library and the administrative offices were built.
+Soon after, another two-storey edifice which housed the high school library and the administrative offices was built.
 More construction of facilities for academic and non-academic purposes followed.
 In 1978, the school was renamed Assumption School of Davao (ASD).